Configuring Google Play API access

 In order to set up publishing to Google Play, you need to encrypt the contents of the service account

 JSON key file and add the encrypted value to the Codemagic configuration file.

 Navigate to your app settings in the Codemagic UI and click Encrypt environment variables at the bottom of the screen.

 JSONkey file to the encryption interface and copy the encrypted value.

 In your configuration file, set the encrypted value to the

 google_playpublishing and commit the changes.

 workflows: publish-workflow: name: Publish to Google Play ... publishing: google_play: credentials: Encrypted(...) track: alpha # specify the Google Play destination track

-Using the service account with Flutter UI projects
+Using the service account with projects configured with the Flutter workflow editor

 JSON key file must be uploaded to Codemagic in Google Play publishing settings.
 Follow the instructions here.